microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/teamstab-get.md

 ---
 title: "Get tab"
-description: "Retrieve the properties and relationships of the specified tab. "
+description: "Retrieve the properties and relationships of the specified tab. "author: "nkramer"
 ---

 # Get tab